 Albert joined Watsi on September 21st, 2016.
-Three years ago, Albert became the 2409th member to automatically support a new Watsi patient every month.
-Since then, 3,418 more people have become monthly donors!
-Albert's most recent donation supported Taung, a newborn baby from Burma, to fund a CT scan for a congenital skull malformation.
+Five years ago, Albert joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Albert's most recent donation supported Samiri, a four-year-old child from Tanzania, to fund corrective surgery and soon start school.